Gabberpal/SeqVision/README.md

 # SeqVision

 **SeqVision** - is a tool for processing and analyzing nucleotide sequences such as DNA and RNA.
-It provides functions for filtering, transforming, and analyzing sequences.
+It provides functions for filtering, transforming, and analyzing FASTQ, FASTA and BLAST sequences.

 ## Table of Contents